You are here

 Is a Prepaid Phone Worth it?

-Pay-as-you-go or a Postpaid Phone Plan?
+Pay-as-you-go vs Postpaid Phone Plan

 If you are just visiting France, your best bet is to go with a prepaid phone plan.
 A pay-as-you-go SIM card is easy to set up, and you can find prepaid credit in tabacs and supermarkets throughout the country.
 Many providers offer prepaid credit with cheap calls abroad and/or data allowances, making a pay-as-you-go SIM card a practical and cost-effective means of communicating in Europe.

-That being said, purchasing prepaid credit can be costly and time-consuming over the long run, and if you are staying in France for three months or more, you're probably better off getting a postpaid phone plan with a French mobile phone provider.
+That being said, purchasing prepaid credit can be costly and time-consuming over the long run, and if you are staying in France for 3 months or more, you're probably better off getting a postpaid phone plan with a French mobile phone provider.
 Most operators offer at least one plan that is sans engagement (without a contract), meaning that you can end the plan at any time without penalty and with relatively little hassle.
 Rates are generally quite low, calling time and data allowances higher, and many providers offer free calls to international destinations.
 However, this option is only available to you if you have a French bank account, which is why it is only an option for people with medium to long stays in France.

 Alternatives to a Phone